 There are heat pads that you can purchase from the pet store.
 These pads are designed to heat up when your dog applies pressure to it.
 Since the dog's belly has barely any fur, they are susceptible to the cold.
 Fortunately, the heat pad can provide warmth for them during the winter season.

 Keep Them Indoors

 If your dog is going to be sleeping outside, then it’s best to provide a kennel with lots of warm blankets in there.
 The dog should be given a choice to sleep in the kennel or outside.
-If they don’t need it, then that’s OK, but if they feel cold, they will most likely to go in the kennel.
+If they don't require it, that's fine, but if they're cold, they'll likely seek shelter in their kennel.
 The kennel should be water-resistant to protect from the rain.
 If the rain gets in, then consider using a vertical plastic strip to keep the water out.

 You want to make sure that your dog's bed has enough blankets to keep them warm.
 The best type of coverage to use is the ones made out of wool because they trap more heat for your canine companion.
 You can also use old sweaters for your dog if you don’t have any blankets handy.

 Keep Your Dog Off the Ground

 The ground can take away a lot of heat from your dog, so it’s best to get them off of it during the winter.
 Ensure your pup has a cozy dog bed to avoid them resting on the chilly, hard floor.

 For optimal heat retention, choose a donut-shaped item like a car tire and line it with plenty of blankets.
 Your dog can crawl up in the center to stay bundled up on all sides.

 Dog jackets and coats are adorable.
 Some dogs love them, while others hate them.
 It’s best to purchase jackets to cover the entire body, especially the belly.
 It’s okay to expose the legs, tail, and head.
 When you put the coat on the dog, see how he or she reacts.
 If they don’t like it, then take it off immediately.
 Do not force your dog to wear a jacket or coat.